ErikLoo/Detecting-Stovetop-Status-with-OpenCV-and-ARUCO/README.md

 </p>

-**Step 4: Let the system process the video data** Feature extraction all that.
-32x32 feature space.
-I find it commonly used.
-SVM
+**Step 4: Let the system process the video data.The algorithm will resize each video frame into 32 pixels by 32 pixels, so we have a 1032 feature dimensions to work with.
+I chose 32x32 for faster processing but this dimension can definitely be changed.**

 **Step 5: Test the system on a newly shot video**
 Two test cases.
 The system works well as long as there the video quality is clear, little occulusion.